GthiN89/NanoTerminal/README.md

 Passing comand to video core for rendering on screen not finished - work in progress</br>
 Code is in mess now - new to HW</br>
 Why?</br>
 Its fun, and will help me uderstand HW level.
-Plan "upgrade it" to custom computer system after finishing.
+Plan "upgrade it" to custom computer system after finishing.</br></br>
 TODO:
 <ul>
 <li>USB keyboard supportt</li>